Diegomoro415/mildew_detection/README.md

 - The project was deployed to **Heroku** using the following steps.

 1. Log in to **Heroku** and create an App
+2. Log into Heroku CLI in IDE workspace terminal using the bash command: heroku login -i and enter user credentials
+3. Set the app's stack to heroku-20 using the bash command: heroku stack:set heroku-20 for compatibility with the Python 3.8.12 version used for this project
-2. At the Deploy tab, select GitHub as the deployment method.
+4. Back to project page on **Heroku** at the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+5. Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+6. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
+7. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+8. If the slug size is too large then add large files not required for the app to the .slugignore file.

+## Credits

+- The dataset of cherry leaves was sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) and curated by [Code Institute](https://www.kaggle.com/codeinstitute)
+- The Powdery Mildew information was taken from [Decision Aid System](https://ca.decisionaid.systems/articles/cherry_powdery_mildew)
+- Template for this project belongs to [Code Institute](https://codeinstitute.net/)
+- Jupiter notebooks and pages for Dashboard are from Walkthrough project lessons [Code Institute Walkthrough](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/)